“DATA” IS EVERYWHERE

 5. Map existing attributes to the corporate attribute dictionary.

 This step involves going through all the attributes you have identified for one dimension and mapping them to the common dictionary attributes.
 Often, the same thing will be named differently in each system.
 Even within a single system, multiple attributes are often used to define an identical property in different lifecycle stages or processes.

 6. Catalogue attribute sets and define its ownership.

 Once you have a common definition for all the attributes that refer to one dimension, draft the information flow again using the common dictionary attributes.
 Try to group attributes logically, based on process, activity or lifecycle stage.

 As soon as you have a clean information flow defined, ask yourself: Who are the data producers and data consumers at each lifecycle stage?
 The main goal is to define in which system attributes sets are mastered, and by whom.
 It’s also important to identify who consumes that information and to which applications the attribute sets must be published to.

-In following example, the Product developer masters the material attribute set in PDM through research and design.
+In the following example, the product developer masters the material attribute set in PDM through research and design.
 This information is published to CRM, ERP and CPQ.
 Then the Manufacturing manager takes the material attribute set and masters it in ERP, publishing it to CRM, MES and PDM.

 7. Plan the implementation, estimate the costs, and define the business case.